guglielmopadula/tirocinio_sissa/README.md

 # SISSA Internship working directory
 This repo contains the file I use for my intership at SISSA.
 Description of the folders:
-- OTM: contains some script for computing an Optimal Transport Map that preserves the volume in intermediate times.
+- OTM: contains some script for computing an Optimal Transport Map (semidiscrete and discrete, and 2D and 3D) that preserves the volume in intermediate times.
 - Paper: contains some papers (hoping that I am not violating some copyright rules)
 - Poster: contains the poster for the Sissa Summer School
+- Blitz: contains the presentation for the Sissa Summer School
-- DeepLearning: contains an implementation of a Variational Autoencoder for generating paralallelepipeds of costant volume
+- DeepLearning: contains an implementation of a Variational Autoencoder for generating paralallelepipeds and naval hull bulbs of costant volume